connectrpc/conformance/docs/authoring_test_cases.md

 Test cases for the conformance runner are configured in YAML files and are located [here](testsuites).
 Each file represents a single suite of tests.

-Authoring new test cases involves adding either a new file if a new suite is required or added an additional test case to an existing file/suite.
+Authoring new test cases involves either a new file, if a new suite is warranted, or an additional test case in an existing file/suite.

 ## Naming conventions